The Day the Straw Landed

 Not affirmation from others.

 Not my abilities.

 Nothing else can keep me at peace.
 Nothing else can sustain me or lift me up or give me worth.

 Only my Lord, my God can keep me safe, sustained, and centered.
-And my worth is in Him and Him alone.
+My worth is in Him and Him alone.